strontic/strontic.github.io/xcyclopedia/library/nslookup.exe-778450DD29C0AB1C0523F5D2C4EE53CA.md

 ## Possible Misuse

 *The following table contains possible examples of `nslookup.exe` being misused.
-While `nslookup.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `nslookup.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --